jestjs/jest/docs/CodeTransformation.md

 }

 interface TransformOptions {
+  /**
+   * If a transformer does module resolution and reads files, it should populate `cacheFS` so that
+   * Jest avoids reading the same files again, improving performance. `cacheFS` stores entries of
+   * <file path, file contents>
+   */
+  cacheFS: Map<string, string>;
   config: Config.ProjectConfig;
   /** A stringified version of the configuration - useful in cache busting */
   configString: string;